Mario: Concept and creation

-Shigeru Miyamoto created Mario while developing Donkey Kong in an attempt to produce a best-selling video game for Nintendo; previous games, such as Sheriff, had not achieved the success of games such as Namco's Pac-Man.
-Originally, Miyamoto wanted to create a game that used the characters Popeye, Bluto, and Olive Oyl.
-At the time, however, as Miyamoto was unable to acquire a license to use the characters (and would not until 1982 with Popeye), he would end up creating an unnamed player character, along with Donkey Kong, and Lady (later known as Pauline).
+Shigeru Miyamoto created Mario while developing Donkey Kong in an attempt to produce Nintendo's first blockbuster video game; previous games, such as Sheriff, had not achieved the success of games such as Namco's Pac-Man.
+Originally, Miyamoto wanted to create a game that used the 1930s characters Popeye, Bluto, and Olive Oyl.
+At the time, however, because Nintendo was unable to acquire a license to use the characters (and did not until 1982 with Popeye), he ended up creating an unnamed player character, along with Donkey Kong and Lady (later renamed Pauline).

-In the early stages of Donkey Kong, the focus of the game was to escape a maze, while Mario did not have the ability to jump.
-However, Miyamoto soon introduced jumping capabilities for the player character, reasoning that "[i]f you had a barrel rolling towards you, what would you do?"
+In early development of Donkey Kong, Mario was drawn using pixel dots in a 16x16 grid.
+The focus of the game was to escape a maze, and Mario could not jump.
+However, Miyamoto soon introduced jumping capabilities for the player character, reasoning that "If you had a barrel rolling towards you, what would you do?"
+Continuing to draw from 1930s media, King Kong was an inspiration, and Mario was set in New York City.